 Questions for Thought/ Discussion: Ch H, “A New House, a New Cat“

-H 1: After enjoying his time with the Coppola’s, Aspie Mouse moves to a new home.
+H 1: After enjoying his time with the Coppola’s, Aspie Mouse moves to a new home with a lady and a cat who sleeps a lot.

 a.
 What does Aspie Mouse like about his new home vs. his old one?
 Dislike?

 b.
 Have you ever moved to a new place during your life?
-(Or do you know someone who has — perhaps a friend who moved away, or a new friend who moved in?)
+(Or do you know someone who has — perhaps a friend who moved away, or a new friend who moved into your neighborhood?)

 c.
 How did you feel before, during and after a move?
 How long did it take for you to consider the new place as “home” (or did you never accept the new place)?
 If you haven’t moved, did you ever wish you did?